Learn

 Part 5

-At OpenClaw, I implement agentic RAG whenever clients need AI systems that answer questions from complex, multi-source knowledge bases.
+In my work, I implement agentic RAG whenever clients need AI systems that answer questions from complex, multi-source knowledge bases.
 Simple FAQ-style retrieval can work with traditional RAG, but as soon as a client's questions involve multiple documents, require cross-referencing between sources, or need information from both structured databases and unstructured documents, agentic RAG becomes the right approach.

 A concrete example is a client who needed an internal knowledge assistant that could answer questions spanning their CRM data, project documentation, financial records, and company policies.
 A traditional RAG system would search one vector database and hope the right information appeared in the results.
 The agentic RAG system I built decomposes complex questions, routes sub-queries to the appropriate data sources, evaluates retrieval quality at each step, and synthesizes comprehensive answers that draw from multiple systems.